Álvaro Recoba

-Álvaro Alexánder Recoba Rivero (/es/; born 17 March 1976; nickname "El Chino") is an Uruguayan professional football coach and former player, who played as a forward or midfielder.
-He most recently coached Uruguayan club Nacional.
+Álvaro Alexánder Recoba Rivero (/es/; born 17 March 1976; nickname "El Chino") is a Uruguayan professional football coach and former player, who played as a forward or midfielder.
+He is the current manager of Deportivo Táchira in Venezuela.
+He is considered one of the greatest Uruguayan players of all time and is known for his free-kicks.

-He began and ended his footballing career in his native Uruguay.
-He also played for several European clubs throughout his career, most notably Italian side Inter Milan, where he spent 11 seasons between 1997 and 2008.
+He began his footballing career with Danubio and then Nacional in his native Uruguay, before moving to Italian side Inter Milan, who he played for between 1997 and 2008, playing 261 competitive games and scoring 72 goals.
+With the club, he won the Serie A twice, the Coppa Italia twice, and the 1997–98 UEFA Cup.
+He then played for Torino in Italy and Panionios in Greece before returning to end his career in Uruguay with Danubio and then Nacional.

-At international level, Recoba won 68 caps for the Uruguay national team between 1995 and 2007, participating at the 2002 FIFA World Cup and two Copa América tournaments.
+At international level, Recoba played 69 games for the Uruguay national team between 1995 and 2007, participating at the 2002 FIFA World Cup and two Copa América tournaments.

 Club career

 Early career

 Recoba started his career with Uruguay's Danubio.
 After several years in the Danubio youth teams, he appeared on the first team at age 17 and played for two full seasons, 1994–95 and 1995–96.
 At the start of the 1996–97 season, Danubio agreed to transfer Recoba to Nacional.
 The following season, Nacional agreed to send Recoba to Italy's Serie A club Inter Milan.